UserBug/codeGuide/README.md

 Objective advantages of TypeScript that are not part of the HolyWar:

 * Syntax similarity to other typed languages
-* Small amount of additional syntax constructions not included in ECMAScript++
+* Small amount of additional syntax constructions which are not included in ECMAScript++

 Frequent misconceptions about TypeScript: